testdouble/test-smells/smells/unclear/generative/README.md

 Because the subject contains a lot of branching that's based on this embedded data, fully covering the subject requires lots and lots of test cases.
-And if those test cases start to look repetitive, then the immediate impulse might be to address that repitition in the test.
+And if those test cases start to look repetitive, then the immediate impulse might be to address that repetition in the test.

 #### Deodorizer